zunda/ochibako-share/README.md

 1. Register a new app on the [App Console](https://www.dropbox.com/developers/apps) - Dropbox API app/Need to store Files and datastores/Only needs access to files it creates. app name may include `ochibako-share`
 2. Store the App key and App secret in `~/.ochibako-share-app` as shown below
-3. `bundle exec bin/ochibako-share-auth` to authenticate this application.
+3. Run `bundle exec bin/ochibako-share-auth` and follow the instruction to authenticate this application.
 This will create `~/.ochibako-share-auth`

 `~/.ochibako-share-app`:
 ```